samhohcm/RobotArm-Motors-Worksheet/index.md

 <br>

 Electromagnet coils are placed around the permanent magnet in the middle, as shown in the figure below.
-By activating each coil in sequence, the
+By activating each coil in sequence, the the permanent magnet in the middle will rotate.

 <br>
 <img src="images/Explanation/Working-Principle02.webp" alt="Stepper Motor Working Principle" class="center">